Cosmetology Schools in Illinois

 Any approved cosmetology school must submit to a periodic review by the IDFPR, which will look at topics covered in its programs, the rigor of the content, graduation rates, etc.

 Can I Apprentice as a Cosmetologist in Illinois?

 Illinois doesn't offer apprenticeship as a pathway to licensure in the field.

 Illinois Cosmetology Licensing Requirements

-To receive your cosmetology license in Illinois, you have to complete your 1,500 hours of training in no less than eight months long and no more than seven years in a row and pass a cosmetology exam.
+To receive your cosmetology license in Illinois, you have to complete your 1,500 hours of training in no less than eight months and no more than seven consecutive years and pass a cosmetology exam.

 As an alternative, you could undergo 1,000 hours of barber school training and later take 500 hours of cosmetology training.

 Once you graduate from your program, you need to take the following steps to earn your license:

 1. Apply to take the exam